Ekumen-OS/beluga/docs/tutorials/particle-filtering.md

 #include <beluga/beluga.hpp>

 struct Parameters {
-  /// Size of the 1D map in (m)
-  /**
-   * In the simulation, the 1D map is continuous,
-   * but the limit is defined as an integer to simplify data visualization.
-   */
   std::size_t map_size{100};

-  /// Fixed number of particles used by the algorithm. std::size_t number_of_particles{300};
+  std::size_t number_of_particles{300};

-  /// Number of simulation cycles. std::size_t number_of_cycles{100};
+  std::size_t number_of_cycles{100};

-  /// Robot's initial position in meters (m). double initial_position{0.0};
+  double initial_position{0.0};

-  /// Standard deviation of the robot's initial position.
-  /**
-   * Represents the uncertainty of the robot's initial position.
-   */
   double initial_position_sd{10.0};

-  /// Delta time in seconds (s). double dt{1.0};
+  double dt{1.0};

-  /// Translation velocity in meters per second (m/s) of the robot in 1D. double velocity{1.0};

-  /// Translation standard deviation.
-  /**
-   * Represents the robot's translation noise due to drift and slippage.
-   */
+  double velocity{1.0};
   double translation_sd{1.0};

-  /// Sensor range of view in meters (m) double sensor_range{3.0};
+  double sensor_range{3.0};

-  /// Sensor model sigma
-  /**
-   * Represents the precision of the modeled sensor.
-   */
   double sensor_model_sigma{1.0};

-  /// Minimum particle weight.
-  /**
-   * Used to keep all particles "alive" in the reweight step.
-   */
   double min_particle_weight{0.08};

-  /// Landmark coordinates in the simulated world. std::vector<double> landmark_map{5, 12, 25, 37, 52, 55, 65, 74, 75, 87, 97};
+  std::vector<double> landmark_map{5, 12, 25, 37, 52, 55, 65, 74, 75, 87, 97};
 };